Ecological Site Descriptions

 Site Characteristics - physiographic, climate, soil, and water features

-Plant Communities – vegetation states, species composition, and ecological dynamics
+Plant Communities – plant species, vegetation states, and ecological dynamics

-Site Interpretations – best management of the site and its related resources
+Site Interpretations – management alternatives for the site and its related resources

-Supporting Information – information and data sources, relationship to other ecological site
+Supporting Information – relevant literature, information and data sources

-View upcoming Ecological Site Description webinars to learn much more...
+View recorded Ecological Site Description webinars to learn much more...

 Where can I find Ecological Site Description Reports?